Furman-Editions-In-Progress/xolotl/agenda.md

 			- With a little scripting (in Scala, Python, Javascript, C++, whatever) you could answer any questions the data is capable of answering.
 	- Why HMT works:
 		- Student-editors have no preconceptions about how work "should" happen.
+		- They are students, and are used to learning new ways of working.
 		- We get them for 2 weeks in the summer.
 		- They go on to amass a few years of experience.
 		- They do not expect to type a thing and see it online, incorporated into a published dataset, immediately.
 They understand that this is unreasonable.